kartonfarkas/api_docs/source/suite/exports/export_segments.rst

      - 4001
      - An export with the same setting is currently running.
 It is not possible to run the same export more than once simultaneously.
      - The specified export is already running.
+   * - 400
+     - 10001
+     - Invalid data format for filter.
+Integer expected
+     - No ID was provided or this segment does not exist.